Desegregation busing: Popular opinion

 Support for the practice is influenced by the methodology of the study conducted.
 In a Gallup poll taken in 1973, very low percentages of whites (4 percent) and blacks (9 percent) supported busing outside of local neighborhoods, even though majorities were in favour of other desegregation methods such as redrawing school district boundaries and building low-income housing in middle-income areas.
 However, a longitudinal study has shown that support for desegregation busing among black respondents has only dropped below 50% once from 1972 to 1976 while support among white respondents has steadily increased.
 This increased support may be due to the diminished impact of desegregation policies over time.
 A 1978 study by the RAND Corporation set out to find why whites were opposed to busing and concluded that it was because they believed it destroyed neighborhood schools and camaraderie and increased discipline problems.
 It is said that busing eroded the community pride and support that neighborhoods had for their local schools.
 After busing, 60 percent of Boston parents, both black and white, reported more discipline problems in schools.
 Black children were more likely to be bused than whites, and some black parents saw it as discrimination that uprooted their children from their communities.
 Politicians and judges who supported busing were seen as hypocrites, as many sent their own children to private school.
 In the 1968, 1972, and 1976 presidential elections, candidates opposed to busing were elected each time, and Congress voted repeatedly to end court-mandated busing.

 Ultimately, many black leaders, from Wisconsin State Rep. Annette Polly Williams, a Milwaukee Democrat, to Cleveland Mayor Michael R. White led efforts to end busing.

 White flight and private schools

 Busing is claimed to have accelerated a trend of middle-class relocation to the suburbs of metropolitan areas.
 Many opponents of busing claimed the existence of "white flight" based on the court decisions to integrate schools.
-Such stresses led white middle-class families in many communities to desert the public schools and create a network of private schools.
+Such stresses led some white middle-class families in many communities to desert the public schools and create a network of private schools.

 During the 1970s, 60 Minutes reported that some members of Congress, government, and the press who supported busing most vociferously sent their own children to private schools, including Senator Ted Kennedy, George McGovern, Thurgood Marshall, Phil Hart, Ben Bradlee, Senator Birch Bayh, Tom Wicker, Philip Geyelin, and Donald Fraser.
 Many of the judges who ordered busing also sent their children to private schools.